 A little while after the car crash, you realize your neck has begun to bother you, ever since that accident and the pain isn’t going away.
 Apparently the wreck did more than damage to your car.
 It also damaged you.
 Whether you suffered broken bones or the jolt that comes from whiplash, you can receive compensation to make amends.

-Why You Need To Get Medical Attention And Don’t Stop
+Why Should You Get Medical Attention After A Car Crash?

 Here are a few things that can help make your case stronger (this also includes situations involving workers’ compensation and Social Security Disability benefits):

 - Get medical attention as soon as possible: Insurance companies often argue that your injuries must not be serious if you could wait to get treatment.
 Don’t delay going to the doctor and establishing your medical record as soon as possible.

 - Don’t minimize your pain: Do not just think about your pain on a scale of 1 to 10 – the higher the number the higher and worse the pain.
 When you are living day to day at a level 7, a level 5 day doesn’t seem quite as bad.
 Don’t simply tell your doctor you are fine or that you are hurt – it is imperative that your physician understands the entire picture.
 Continue giving complete descriptions of the levels of your pain and avoid reducing it to just a number.

 - Tell your doctor everything: Do not just say that “it hurts.”
 Personal injury cases might take some time, during which you may begin to heal or you may begin to notice permanent damage.
 Tell your doctor how the pain affects your life.
 Make sure you mention whether you are able to do chores or if your back starts hurting, if you are no longer able to stand for periods of time.
 Not only will this help establish the true extent of the damage, but it can help your doctor diagnose related problems that may require treatment.